practicalli-johnny/jr0cket.github.io-hexo/source/_posts/leiningen-quick-peek-underneath-defproject-Clojure-macro.html.md

 title: Leiningen - quick peek underneath the defproject Clojure macro
 date: 2013-02-21 21:30:00
-categories: dev-tools
+categories: clojure
 tags:
 - clojure
+- dev-tools
 - leiningen

 ---

 {% img img-thumbnail http://1.bp.blogspot.com/-rxD8__T6tzA/TzFNNTKKLwI/AAAAAAAAEb8/k10iLxa3I70/s1600/leiningen-face.jpg %}

-[Leiningen](http://leiningen.org/) is a project automation tool (think build tool and them some) that uses a Clojure macro to make it easy for [Clojure](http://clojure.org/) developers to manage their project lifecycle.
+[Leiningen](http://leiningen.org/) is a project automation tool (think build tool and them some) that uses a [Clojure macro](http://clojure.org/reference/macros) to make it easy for [Clojure](http://clojure.org/) developers to manage their project lifecycle.

 A Clojure project managed by Leiningen uses a simple clojure file called `project.clj` which allows developers to define a whole range of stuff about their projects.
 To get started you only have to define a name, a version of Clojure and any dependencies in your `project.clj` and Leininge does the rest.